blaizard/bzd/docs/bdl/syntax.md

 ## Module

-A module is basically an implementation of an interface.
+A module is the implementation of one or multiple interfaces.
 It can be instantiated and exposes the functionality of the interface it inherits from.
 In addition it expose things like configuration details, dependencies... to the description language.